 - An organized and controlled end: No loose ends

-Advantages: Clear roles and responsibilities among all team members.
+Pros: Clear roles and responsibilities among all team members.
 A project manager reports to a project board which makes the final call on any issues that may arise.

-Disadvantages: This is a different spin on the waterfall approach, but it has more precise processes and terminologies.
+Cons: This is a different spin on the waterfall approach, but it has more precise processes and terminologies.
 To that end, you could take principles of PRINCE2 without actually practicing PRINCE2.

 8. Lean Project Management

 Lean is thought of as the forebear to agile project management, but there are some definite differences.
 Lean puts an emphasis on discarding waste and emphasizing efficiency and is made famous by the Kanban board.
 There are 3 M’s to Lean, and it was first developed at Toyota plants in Japan.